Aiguille Noire de Peuterey

-The Aiguille Noire de Peuterey (Black Needle of Peuterey, 3,773 m) is a mountain of the Mont Blanc massif in Italy, forming part of the Peuterey ridge to the summit of Mont Blanc with its higher neighbour, the Aiguille Blanche de Peuterey.
+The Aiguille Noire de Peuterey (Black Needle of Peuterey, 3773 m) is a mountain of the Mont Blanc massif in Italy, forming part of the Peuterey ridge to the summit of Mont Blanc with its higher neighbour, the Aiguille Blanche de Peuterey.

-The best-known route on the mountain is the south ridge (TD), first climbed by Karl Brendel and Hermann Schaller, on 26 and 27 August 1930; it remains one of the great classic rock routes in the massif.
+The best-known route on the mountain is the south ridge (TD).
+Along the ridge are the tops of the Pointe Bifida, Pointe Welzenbach 3355 m, Pointe Brendel 3499 m, Pointe Ottoz, and Pointe Bich 3753 m.
+The route was first climbed by Karl Brendel and Hermann Schaller, on 26 and 27 August 1930; it remains one of the great classic rock routes in the massif.

 The first ascent of the complete Peuterey ridge including the Aiguille Noire de Peuterey (the Intégrale) was on 28–31 July 1934 by Adolf Göttner, Ludwig Schmaderer and Ferdinand Krobath.
 On 21 August 2010 23-year-old Chloé Graftiaux, a leading Belgian sport climber, fell to her death on the mountain.